Aleshmandr/Uice/README.md

 Your typical UiFrame will contain a set of layers that will define the order in which your views will be sorted.

-The default layer stack that jUIce can automatically build for you would be something like this:
+The default layer stack that Uice can automatically build for you would be something like this:
 1. **Panel Layer** (Panels with no priority, usually HUD elements)
 2. **Window Layer** (Regular windows)
 3. **Priority Panel Layer** (Panels set to `Prioritary`, shown on top of regular windows)